labbii/Parse-and-Normalize-Data/README.md

 The normalized data will be displayed as an output in a table.

 # Data Validation
-    •The Name and Surname fields are required and must be present in each line of data.
+    • The Name and Surname fields are required and must be present in each line of data.
       If either of these fields is empty, the data is considered invalid.
-    •The Telephone field is optional, but if present, it must be in a valid format.
+    • The Telephone field is optional, but if present, it must be in a valid format.
         Valid formats for telephone numbers include:
           o	+4915712345689
           o	4915712345689
           o	+1-98712345689
     • The Name and Surname fields may contain special characters.
     • There cannot be duplicated data within the dataset.

 The line is split into array with ‘space’ for example, the input should be like: